-12 Celeb Couples Who've Had the Most Fun Double Dates Ever
+14 Celeb Couples Who've Had the Most Fun Double Dates Ever

 GEORGE & AMAL WITH CINDY & RANDE

 No one parties quite like these couples.
-Earlier this summer, the Clooneys jetted off to Ibiza with the equally glamorous Crawford and Gerber for a "work trip" that involved a lot of tequila.
-Really makes your business trip to the Des Moines Holiday Inn Conference Center seem even less exciting, right?
+During summer 2015, the Clooneys jetted off to Ibiza with the equally glamorous Crawford and Gerber for a “work trip” that involved a lot of tequila.

+“The whole group was so excited to be together,” an onlooker told PEOPLE in 2015.
+“George had the group laughing with tales of his early acting days and not-so-glamorous auditions.”

 CHRISSY & JOHN WITH KIM & KANYE